SerenityOS/serenity/Base/usr/share/man/man5/font.md

 Bitmap fonts can be either varying-width or fixed-width.
 The first four bytes of font files contain the filemagic: `!Fnt` (0x21466e74).

-In addition, `Gfx::BitmapFont` supports reading from and writing to font files (as well as reading directly from memory) and the question mark '?' used as a fallback for unknown glyphs or emojis.
+In addition, `Gfx::BitmapFont` supports reading from and writing to font files (as well as reading directly from memory).

 ## Structure